yatesco/seafile-docs/config/seafevents-conf.md

 ## Refer to file search manual for details.
 index_office_pdf=false

+## The default size limit for doc, docx, ppt, pptx, xls, xlsx and pdf files.
+Files larger than this will not be indexed.
+## Since version 6.2.0
+## Unit: MB
+office_file_size_limit = 10

 [SEAHUB EMAIL]

 ## must be "true" to enable user email notifications when there are new unread notifications